kw7oe/kw7oe.github.io/content/posts/benchmarking-and-writing-concurrent-mini-redis-server-in-elixir.md

 found out one of the most important configuration that I need to set.
 {{% /callout %}}

-Turns out that our bottleneck this time is our `:gen_tcp` and there's some configuration we need to tweak to make it work.
+Turns out that our bottleneck this time is `:gen_tcp`.
+There is a configuration we need to tweak to make it work.

 ## Tuning on `gen_tcp` configuration to improve performance

 While I was researching around, I came across this [StackOverflow question][1] regarding why `gen_tcp` performance drop when getting too much concurrent requests.
-The last answer pointed out the `backlog` option in `gen_tcp`, and suggested tuning it.
+The last answer pointed out the `backlog` option in `gen_tcp` and suggested tuning it.

 The `backlog` is a queue for our TCP server to buffer